natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Sea%20Vixen%20F.A.W.%20Mk.2.md

 '''Pros:'''

 * Very high top speed of over 1,100 km/h at sea level
-* Good acceleration thanks to its two powerful engines
+* Good acceleration and climb rate thanks to its two powerful engines
 * [[Red Top]] missiles can be very hard to dodge when used correctly
-* Climbs better than most aircraft it faces
-* Is surprisingly manoeuvrable
-* Can carry [[AGM-12B Bullpup]] air-to-ground missiles
+* Surprisingly manoeuvrable, despite the size
-* Decent ground attack ordnance loadouts
+* Decent ground attack ordnance loadouts, including [[AGM-12B Bullpup]] air-to-ground missiles
-* Can drop bombs / fire rockets separately instead of in pairs
 * Can take-off and land from aircraft carriers
-* The AI Mk.18 radar is better than that found on most aircraft you face.
+* The AI Mk.18 radar is better than that found on most aircraft you face

 '''Cons:'''

-* The Sea Vixen has no guns or cannons, relying entirely on missiles for air-to-air combat
+* The Sea Vixen has no guns or cannons, relying entirely on missiles for air-to-air combat ** Only having four air-to-air missiles with no other air-to-air armament limits how many kills you can get without re-arming.
+Targets with flares can be very hard to kill as a result
+** Having only missiles enforces a fairly high minimum engagement range on you (missiles require time to start tracking after launch, and arm their proximity fuse).
 * Missiles are rear-aspect only so you cannot engage targets you are approaching head-on (or from the front aspect in general)
-* Both [[Red Top]] and [[Firestreak]] missiles do not have great range when fired from directly behind a target.
+* Both [[Red Top]] and [[Firestreak]] missiles do not have great range when fired from directly behind a target
-* Only having four air-to-air missiles with no other air-to-air armament limits how many kills you can get without re-arming
-* Unlike in aircraft with guns you cannot opportunistically kill ground targets while flying around
-* Targets with flares can be very hard to kill
-* Having only missiles enforces a fairly high minimum engagement range on you (missiles require time to start tracking after launch, and arm their proximity fuse).
+* Very large in size, can be easily hit by most enemies

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->